Natural Rugs: Chemical-Free Choices

-Studies increasingly show that one of the unhealthiest products in the home and office is the rug or carpeting.
-Rugs traditionally come from unnatural sources, such as chemicals and petroleum-based products, and are glued down with off-gassing glues.
+In recent years, rugs tend to come from unnatural, unhealthy sources, such as chemicals and petroleum-based products, and are glued down with off-gassing glues.

 Leather and Hide Rugs

-Leather and hide rugs have not always been considered the most green products due to the tanning process.
-However, companies such as Spinneybeck have dedicated themselves to developing and maintaining tanning and dyeing processes that are natural and environmentally friendly.
+Leather and hide rugs have not always been considered the most green products due to the way they're processed.
+However, companies such as Spinneybeck have dedicated themselves to developing and maintaining tanning and dyeing processes which are natural and environmentally friendly.
 Their rugs are Greenguard-certified to contain no volatile organic compounds (VOCs).
 The entire process, from tanning to dyeing to the use of recycled backing materials, adheres to the most stringent environmental standards.

 Oriental Wool and Silk Carpets

-Antique oriental carpets were made to last, and to become more beautiful with time.
+Antique oriental carpets were made of natural wool or silk to last, and to become more beautiful with time.
 Natural vegetable dyes were used to create one-of-a-kind rugs.
-When purchasing any Oriental rug, whether new or antique, make sure that the dyes are natural, plant-based colors and not synthetics, which came into use during the middle of the 20th century.
-Synthetic dyes were more consistent and less expensive, which made them more popular.
+When purchasing any Oriental rug, whether new or antique, make sure the dyes are natural, plant-based colors -- not synthetics, which came into use during the middle of the 20th century.
+Synthetic dyes are more consistent and cheaper, which made them more popular.
 However, all-natural dyes, in addition to being more environmentally friendly, result in a unique finished product that softens with age and develops patina.

 Greek Flokati Rugs